 FACT: Tianmen Sugar Sculptures where first made by Tianmen people, the Provence of Tianmen is located in beautiful Jianghan Plain in Hubei Province.

-1 – Animals in these sculptures can mean just about anything, all depends who looks at them!
+1 – Animals in these sculptures can mean just about anything, all depends on who looks at them!

 FACT: Depending on the workmanship, sugar sculptures can be divided into three categories: blowing sugar figures, drawing sugar figures and moulding sugar figures.